iromeo/pbs-torque/README.md

 **node** - set the ppn resource request (defaults to the thread declaration).
 **mem** - set the memory resource request (bytes).
 **walltime** - set the walltime resource (secs).

+Also you could configure `qsub` cmdline options in `config.yaml` using `pbs-submit.py` cmdline arguments.